Early Years Curriculum

 - Expressive arts and design

-We use the Letters and Sounds programme which enables us to have a structured approach to the teaching of phonics.
+We use 'Little Wandle Letters and Sounds' programme to deliver phonics to our children.
+This enables us to have a structured approach to the teaching of phonics and is used to progress phonics knowledge up through KS1.

 Each area of learning is met through a balance of activities led or guided by adults and activities initiated by the children.
 Planned purposeful play underpins this balance of activities.